-In June 2015, PNB has taken possession of the investment properties in exchange of the extinguishment of its outstanding obligations from the lender banks and return of payments (see Notes 7, 9 and 10).
-This resulted in the improvement of the working capital and net assets as of December 31, 2016.
-However, the Group remains to have an accumulated deficit amounting to ₱2.4 billion as of December 31, 2016 and 2015.
+In June 2015, PNB has taken possession of the investment properties in exchange for the extinguishment of its outstanding obligations from the lender banks and return of payments (see Notes 7, 9 and 10).
+This resulted in the improvement of the working capital and net assets as of December 31, 2017.
+However, the Group remains to have an accumulated deficit amounting to P3.2 billion and P2.4 billion as of December 31, 2017 and 2016, respectively.